intel/QAT_Engine/README.md

 Param 4:        NULL
 Description:
     This message is used to bind the thread to a specific instance number.
     Param 3 contains the instance number to bind to.
-If required the message must be sent between engine creation and engine initialization.
+If required, the message must be sent after the engine creation and will automatically trigger the engine initialization.

 Message String: GET_NUM_OP_RETRIES
 Param 3:        0